joshuamaney/README_generator/README.md

 ## License

-none.
+N/A

 ## Contributing

 github.com/joshuamaney

 ## Tests
 To run tests, enter the following command:

-n/a
+N/A

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at joshuaraymaney@gmail.com
+If you have any questions about the repo, open an issue or contact me directly at [email](joshuaraymaney@gmail.com).